ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/monitor-data.md

 search.appverid: met150
 ---

-# View data reports in Microsoft 365 security
+# Data monitoring and reporting in Microsoft 365 security center

 The **Data** category helps track user activity that could lead to unauthorized data disclosure.
 These are the rework of existing Office 365 DLP policy reports plus a third-party DLP policy match report.